Am I Eligible for Veteran Benefits?

 Because he hadn't been injured in the line of duty, Dodson assumed he would have to pay for his medical bills out of pocket.
 It was only 20 years later that he met someone who told him he qualified to collect VA health care benefits.

-Now, the national secretary of the Paralyzed Veterans of America, Dodson has since dedicated the rest of his life to helping veterans understand when and if they are eligible for veteran benefits.
+Through his work as the National Secretary of the Paralyzed Veterans of America, Dodson has dedicated his time to helping veterans understand when and if they are eligible for veteran benefits.

 You may qualify for benefits if you served in and separated from the military, as long as this separation was not dishonorable.

-According to the U.S. Department of Veterans Affairs, if you are a veteran who enlisted after September 7, 1980, or who entered active duty after October 16, 1981, you must have also had 24 continuous months of service or completed the full period for which you were called to active duty in order to be eligible.
+According to the U.S. Department of Veterans Affairs, if you are a veteran who enlisted after September 7, 1980, or who entered active duty after October 16, 1981, and have had 24 continuous months of service or completed the full period for which you were called to active duty, you may be eligible.
 However, this minimum duty requirement does not apply to veterans who were discharged due to a disability received or worsened in the line of duty, those who left for a hardship or "early out," or those serving prior to September 7, 1980.

-There are many other exceptions that may apply to you but are not listed online.
+There are many other exceptions that may apply but are not listed online.
 The VA encourages all veterans to apply in order to determine enrollment eligibility.